rackerlabs/support-how-to/content/exchange/cloud-office-control-panel-overview.md

 -  **Admin Information** - Manage your administrator profile and contact information.
 -  **Security Question** - Manage your own Security Question and Answer.
 -  **Multi-Factor Authentication** - Manage your multi-factor authentication (MFA) setings, including disabling MFA and setting up MFA with a new device.
--  **Trusted Devices** - Lists the current devices you have selected to trust when accessing the Control Panel.
+-  **Trusted Devices** - List the current devices you have selected to trust when accessing the Control Panel.
 -  **Notifications** - Manage which account related notifications you wish to receive.
 -  **Security Settings** - Manage additional security options, including Password Expiration and Login IP Restriction.
 -  **Linked Accounts** - Manage which Office 365 Admin ID is linked to your Admin account.